 Random vibration

 For these tests the qualification unit needs to be rigidly mounted to the test equipment (vibration table).
-However, such mounting provisions can have only reduced similarity to real applications in spacecrafts and the meaningfulness of such tests is, therefore, very often reason for discussion under experts.
+However, such mounting provisions can have only reduced similarity to real applications in spacecraft and the meaningfulness of such tests is, therefore, very often reason for discussion under experts.
 For heat pipes it is common understanding not to perform these tests on long heat pipe profiles for the following reasons:

 The length of the test heat pipe is adapted to the test equipment and is therefore shorter as in many realistic spacecraft applications.